MichalGorni/spotify_data_etl/README.md

-# ETL of Spotify data from API
+# ETL of Spotify data from REST API

 ## The projest provides a script for extracting data fetched from Spotify REST API and loading into SQL Database.